Affiliate links on Android Authority may earn us a commission. Learn more.

-Let’s turn our attention to 2017, when Apple iPhone battery issues took the world by storm.
+Let’s turn our attention to 2017, when Apple iPhone battery issue took the world by storm.
 Apple even went so far as to heavily discount battery replacement services for anyone owning an iPhone 6 or later.
 Believe it or not, it’s not just Apple that had battery issues: Samsung faced a flaming debacle back in 2017 when its Samsung Galaxy Note 7 had a nasty tendency of spontaneously combusting.

 Of course, it isn’t always this extreme.
-People air their woes about planned obsolesce when they say, “It’s not built how it used to be,” as a way of citing planned obsolescence as a consumer woe.
-Sometimes this means reports of easy screen cracking, loose headphone jacks, or frayed cables.
-Well, today, with true wireless earbuds, it means a very short life cycle.
+People air their woes about planned obsolesce when they say, “It’s not built how it used to be.”
+Sometimes these users report screens that crack too easily, loose headphone jacks, or frayed cables.
+With true wireless earbuds, this complaint references a very short life cycle.

 Why don’t true wireless batteries last?

-They’re just too small.
+True wireless earbuds are just too small.
 From our smartphones to our headphones, our lives run on lithium-ion (li-ion) batteries, but with both of those products, there’s ample room to pack in a large battery cell.
-Although li-ion technology is efficient, it can’t nullify the fact that, in this case, size does matter.
+Although li-ion technology is efficient, size still matters.

 It's not just AirPods; true wireless earbuds just don't have as long of a lifespan as wireless headphones.

 Take the Creative Outlier Gold, it’s a modern wonder that these earbuds last 10.3 hours on a single charge of two 80mAh cells.
 To put it into perspective: the Samsung Galaxy S10 has a 3,400mAh capacity.
 But, the problem isn’t so much standalone battery life anymore, rather product longevity.
 Time will tell how the Creative Outlier Gold’s battery life performs over the years, but the constant charging and depletion cycle that it’s subjected to will likely see a demise similar to the original AirPods.